| Dilip R. Ballal, Ph. D.|

-The von Ohain Fuels & Combustion Center is a gateway to Education, Research & Development, and Technology Transfer and Knowledge Dissemination in Fuels & Combustion.
+The von Ohain Fuels and Combustion Center is a gateway to Education, Research and Development, and Technology Transfer and Knowledge Dissemination in Fuels and Combustion.
 (Brochure)

 The center is named for Dr. Hans von Ohain, co-inventor of the jet engine.
 Dr. von Ohain retired in 1979 as Chief Scientist of the Aerospace Research Laboratories and the Air Force Aero Propulsion Laboratory at Wright-Patterson Air Force Base, Ohio and joined the University of Dayton as a professor of mechanical engineering.
 He died in 1998.

 To be recognized as a national and international resource for quality education, state-of-the-art research, and efficient technology transfer in the areas of fuels and combustion